 Captopril, which is an angiotensin-converting enzyme (ACE) inhibitor drug that is typically used to treat hypertension, forms a thiol-cystine mixed disulfide, which has a higher solubility and can reduce the formation of stones.
 This is usually used a second-line therapy option when other treatments have failed to produce an adequate response.

 When the stones in the urinary tract are large in size and cause significant pain, their surgical removal may be necessary to relieve symptoms.
 There are several different surgical procedures that may be performed, depending on the specific circumstances.

 Extracorporeal shock wave lithotripsy (ESWL) uses shockwaves directed towards large stones to fragment the stones into smaller pieces that can pass through the ureters and be excreted more easily.
 However, this procedure is less effective for kidney stones associated with cystinuria than other types of stones.

 Percutaneous nephrolithotomy involves the insertion of an instrument into the kidney that is used to break the stones or remove them from the organ entirely.

 It is worth noting, however, that these surgical procedures will not help to prevent the formation of kidney stones in the future.
-They are effective to remove current stones and relieve the related symptoms, but other preventative techniques are required to prevent recurrence.
+While these procedures are effective in removing current stones and relieving the related symptoms, other preventative techniques are required to prevent recurrence.

 When making decisions about the best course of treatment for an individual with cystinuria, it is important to consider relevant factors.
 These may include the frequency and severity of symptoms, the response to treatment and the likelihood of symptom recurrence.

-Follow-up management should involve monitoring of the urinary pH and cystine concentration in the urine.
+Follow-up management should involve monitoring the pH and cystine concentration of the urine.
 Patients with severe forms of the disease should have regular checkups every three months with ultrasound imaging to check for any changes.
 This also helps to improve patient compliance, which has a positive effect on overall health outcomes.